JSv4/OpenContracts/scripts/remote_ingest/README.md

 - `--max-attempts N` — retries per document before it is PARKED (default 5).
 - `--insecure` — disable TLS verification (testing only; e.g. a self-signed or local HTTPS target).

+### Bounded traversal and resume

+`plan` walks depth-first in filesystem order, yielding files without collecting or sorting the tree (including within a large directory).
+Directory symlinks are not traversed; matching file symlinks remain eligible. `--limit` stops discovery immediately, but its selected subset is no longer globally sorted or guaranteed to repeat after filesystem changes.
+Relative POSIX paths, case-insensitive extension matching and SHA-256 recording are unchanged; replanning skips known paths and can add the next limited set.

+`run` and `verify` visit ledger rows in ascending relative-path order, in bounded pages using a keyset cursor.
+Updating earlier rows cannot skip later rows, and a document that fails stays behind the cursor until the next `run`.
+Totals use separate SQL counts.
+Partial path indexes are added automatically to existing ledgers; no manual migration is needed.
+Coordinator storage is proportional to the page size plus the future window, independent of the document count.
+Active documents still require memory for their source and preparation artifacts.

+On **Ctrl-C**, `run` stops fetching/submitting rows, cancels queued futures, and wakes workers paused by backpressure without consuming a retry attempt.
+At most `--max-workers` already-started document/status calls finish before exit **130**;
+their upload/failure transitions are saved.
+This is a graceful drain, so it can take as long as those operations and their configured timeouts/retries.
+Run the command again to resume unfinished rows.

+Use one CLI invocation per ledger at a time, including `plan` and `verify`.
+These cursors do not coordinate ownership across processes.
+Local resume also does not guarantee exactly-once delivery: an upload accepted by the server whose response is lost may be repeated.
+Preparation checkpoints, source-change reconciliation, admission error classification, and verification exit outcomes are tracked separately in #2318, #2319, and #2320.

 ---